How To Inspire Workplace Creativity

 For example, a large manufacturer of paper plates held a series of marketing meetings.
 The division’s leader wanted people to remember that they weren’t just selling plates, cups, and napkins.
 They were working for a brand that was deeply connected to the family experience.
 To lift people out of the rut of discount thinking, he conducted a brainstorming meeting at a beautiful community park near the corporate headquarters.

-The meeting was different because it was set up as a backyard barbeque.
+The meeting was different because it was set up as a backyard barbecue.
 There were picnic tables with red-and-white checkered tablecloths, an outdoor grill sizzling with hotdogs and hamburgers, even outdoor games like horseshoes and tetherball.
-Of course there was something else too: lots of the company’s plates, cups, and napkins.
+Of course, there was something else too: lots of the company’s plates, cups, and napkins.
 They weren’t just commodities; they were an essential part of the experience.

 The division’s open-door leader had helped people shift their thinking away from commodities and toward values and traditions.
 The employees started seeing that on any summer day, their products were smack-dab in the middle of people’s backyard barbecues, picnics, and family birthday parties.